LjeDamos/CultivationIdle/Readme.md

 ### Message log

-A compact message log records notable events such as breakthroughs, rare drops, realm successes, and boss clears, stacking identical messages with a succinct count marker.
+A compact message log in right bottom corner records notable events such as breakthroughs, rare drops, realm successes, and boss clears, stacking identical messages with a succinct count marker.
 Filters and pins ensure that important lifecycle events such as lifespan thresholds, recommended reset prompts, and challenge completions remain visible in a minimalist interface.
 Periodic session recaps and offline summaries draw from the log to highlight progress and suggest next actions on return.